Axel Odelberg

-Axel Samuel Wilhelm Odelberg, (16 April 1873 in Gustavsberg - 25 November 1950 in Djursholm) was a Swedish chemical engineer.
+Axel Samuel Wilhelm Odelberg (16 April 1873 – 25 November 1950) was a Swedish chemical engineer working in the porcelain industry.

+Biography

+Odelberg was born in Gustavsberg.
 He was the son of industry owner Wilhelm Odelberg and the brother of Victor Odelberg.

-Biography

-Odelberg graduated chemistry technical class in 1895 from Kungliga Tekniska högskolan in Stockholm.
+Odelberg graduated chemistry technical class in 1895 from the Royal Institute of Technology in Stockholm.
 After his studies he travelled to Zürich to get education in ceramics.
 In 1895 he was employed as an engineer at Gustavsbergs porslinsfabrik that was owned by his father.
 In 1899 he became the lead-engineer and led the factories drive.
-The same year, he married Maud Jane Beavis (1873-1962, in London.
+The same year, he married Maud Jane Beavis (1873–1962) in London.
 He ran the continuation work at the porcelain productions methods and machine-park.
-Amongst other things he showed the superiority of electricity over steam-power.
+Among other things he showed the superiority of electricity over steam-power.
 Electricity was first used at Gustavsberg in 1925.